Python Variables and Data Types

 Can I use spaces in variable names?

-No, spaces are not allowed in variable names.
+No, spaces are not allowed.
 Use underscores (_) instead.

 What happens if I try to add a string and an integer together?